rathena/rathena/doc/script_commands.md

 ```

-This will create you an array .@menulist$ which contains the text of all items
+This will create you an array `.@menulist$` which contains the text of all items
 that should actually go into the menu based on your condition, and an array
-.@menureference, which contains their numbers in the list of possible menu items.
+`.@menureference`, which contains their numbers in the list of possible menu items.
-(Remember, arrays start with 0.)
+(*Remember, arrays start with `0`*.)
 There's less of them than the possible menu
 items you've defined, but the menu command can handle the empty lines - only if
 they are last in the list, and if it's made this way, they are.
 Now comes a
 dirty trick: